ilshatus/cc_assignment2/README.md

 - Error  token '''ErrorToken.java''' token which returing token of error.
 It stores in the text reason(if it can say), position and first letters.
 Output format "T_error(message=\"%s\", line=%d)"

-- End of file  token '''EndOfFileToken.java''' token which returing token of ending the file.
-It has only one function.
-Output format

 - Back Quote Identifier  token '''BackQuoteIdentifierToken.java''' token which accepts string in quote `string` Output format "T_identifier(%s)"